Strobesstrobes

 • ✓Red team methodology follows a five-stage lifecycle: reconnaissance, initial access, establishing a foothold and C2, lateral movement and privilege escalation, then actions on objective and reporting.

-• ✓Each stage maps to MITRE ATT&CK tactics, so defenders can hunt for the exact techniques used at every step.
+• ✓Each stage maps to MITRE ATT&CK tactics, so defenders can hunt for the exact techniques used at every step instead of guessing where they are blind.

 • ✓The lifecycle is iterative, not linear.
-Operators loop back to recon and lateral movement repeatedly as they discover new paths toward the objective.
+Operators loop back to internal recon and lateral movement repeatedly as they discover new credentials and paths.

-• ✓Stealth and OPSEC run through every stage, because a red team is testing detection, not just whether the objective is reachable.
+• ✓Stealth and OPSEC run through every stage, because a red team is scored on detection, not just on whether the objective is reachable.

 What are the five stages of red team methodology?